otterley/kubeflow-manifests/website/content/en/docs/deployment/create-eks-cluster.md

 --with-oidc
 ```

+{{% alert title="Note" color="info" %}}
+Kubeflow only supports x86-based EC2 worker nodes at this time.
+Efforts are underway to make Kubeflow run on AWS Graviton instances.
+{{% /alert %}}

 If you are using an existing EKS cluster, create an [OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) and associate it with for your EKS cluster with the following command:
 ```bash
 eksctl utils associate-iam-oidc-provider --cluster ${CLUSTER_NAME} \